 This goes against my previous advice for planning a trip to Disney World on a budget.
 But if you want to visit the parks on multiple days and/or stay at one of the Disney World Resort hotels [and it fits your budget], then look into combo tickets from other sources like:

 - Tickets at Work [this site requires that your company be a member of their discount services]

 Since these are third party sites, some of them require you to book with them at least a week or two in advance.
 So if you are doing this last minute, book directly with Disney.

 11. BRING YOUR OWN FOOD AND DRINKS

 We’ve all seen the cutesy pictures on Instagram of the waffles shaped like Mickey or seeing his smiling face on a hamburger bun.
 But that adorable face on your burger can cost you twice the price of a non-Mickey faced hamburger.

 Don’t get caught in the hype!
 Save your money and bring your own food!
 One of the perks I like about Disney World is its generous outside food and drink policy.
 You can bring in any foods that don’t require heating so load up with all the snacks, sandwiches, and drinks your backpack can handle!

 And don’t forget a refillable water bottle!

-Those are my top 11 money saving tips for planning a trip to Disney World on a budget!
+Those are our top 11 money-saving tips for planning a trip to Disney World on a budget!
 What are your favorite tips for saving money at Disney World?